 Bad shopping habits are one reason the average U.S. household throws away $640 worth of food every year, according to a survey by the American Chemistry Council.
 And that just counts the soured milk that gets poured down the drain or the moldy peaches we toss in the trash.
-Americans waste even more money by scooping up over-priced items, ignoring sales, not shopping around at different stores, and neglecting to use coupons, according to consumer experts.
+Americans waste even more money by scooping up overpriced items, ignoring sales, not shopping around at different stores, and neglecting to use coupons, according to consumer experts.

-Let’s take a closer look at 10 ways you’re probably wasting money at the grocery store, including the worst day of the week to shop and what you’re missing right in front of you.
+Let’s take a closer look at ways you’re probably wasting money at the grocery store, including the worst day of the week to shop and what you’re missing right in front of you.

 1. Not making a list

 Grocery shopping without a list is one of the biggest money mistakes you can make.
 “If you go into the grocery store without a plan, you’re more likely to walk out with items you wouldn’t otherwise purchase,” Kendal Perez of Coupon Sherpa told The Cheat Sheet.
-If a paper list is too much trouble, try apps like Out of Milk and Grocery IQ, which make it easier to keep track of what you need and locate local deals.
+If a paper list is too much trouble, try apps, such as Out of Milk and Grocery IQ, which make it easier to keep track of what you need and locate local deals.
 The latter is key to saving even more money at the store.

 “Your grocery list should be composed of products featured in the store’s weekly sales ad,” Perez said.
 “Planning meals around what’s on sale is key to saving money on food and reducing your overall grocery budget.”

-Next: This mistake is not only a waste of money, but also a waste of time …
+Next: This mistake is not only a waste of money, but also a waste of time.

 2. Hitting every aisle